Site Search:

 • You must be getting SSI cash assistance.

-If you can not get Bay State CAP, you can still apply for regular Food Stamps.
-You can apply for regular Food Stamps at the Social Security office-- they are supposed to take an application for you and fax it to your local DTA office.
+If you cannot get Bay State CAP, you can still apply for regular SNAP.
+You can apply for regular SNAP at the Social Security office-- they are supposed to take an application for you and fax it to your local DTA office.
 You can also apply at your local DTA office.

-What are the differences between Bay State Cap Food Stamps and regular Food Stamps?
+What are the differences between Bay State Cap SNAP and regular SNAP?

 There are several differences.
-Bay State Cap Food Stamps are better than regular Food Stamps in some ways and worse than regular Food Stamps in other ways.
-You have the right to choose which kind of Food Stamps you get!
+Bay State Cap SNAP are better than regular SNAP in some ways and worse than regular SNAP in other ways.
+You have the right to choose which kind of SNAP you get!

 The ways that Bay State CAP Food Stamps are better than regular Food Stamps are: